timihendrix33/session-3-in-class/readme.md

 * Update (PUT) - Change something
 * Delete (DELETE)- Remove something

-In Express, we handle a GET request with the get method: `app.get(path, callback)`
+As we have seen, in Express, we handle a GET request with the get method: `app.get(path, callback)`

 Our current file has an example: